Künstlersekretariat - Astrid Schoerke

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

-Any amendments or cuts need the consent of Künstlersekretariat Astrid Schoerke GmbH
+Amendments or edits need the consent of Künstlersekretariat Astrid Schoerke GmbH

 Gustav Rivinius in Romania